dominservice/data_locale_parser/README.md

     ...
 }
 ```
-You make take one country full data
+You may get one country full data

 ```php